meeplemaker/idl4-cc-rpi-install/README.md

 ![ping 8.8.8.8](/img/ping-internet.png)

-We will save these rule to a ruleset so we can use it whenever we want.
+We will save this rule to a ruleset so we can use it whenever we want.

 First we make a directory where we will store the ruleset